deejaygraham/intro-to-coding/transcript.md

 ## Welcome

-15 minutes

 Hi, welcome to this introductory session on coding.

+### Me

 My name is Derek Graham and I am a principal developer at Sage.
 I've spent the last 25 years developing software for lots of different industries, products and worked in lots of different areas - consulting, managing teams and software departments, and sometimes writing code.
+I have a BSc in Electronics and Physics and an MSc in Computer Science.

+### Introductions

-I know for this session you all know each other, but to get a sense of everyone else's current experience and expectations, can we go around the room and just say who you are, what your experience is (if any) and what you hope to get out of this afternoon.
+I know for this session you all know each other, but to get a sense of everyone else's current experience and expectations, can we go around the room and just say who you are, what your experience is (if any) and what you hope to get out of this afternoon?

+### My Vision

-My vision for this afternoon is to bring you up to date on the last 200 years of computing history and why we are where we are today, talk about making first steps into learning about computer science, we'll take a look at some of the best languages for learners available at the moment and I hope to give you lots of ideas for how to teach this subject when you get back to school.
+My vision for this afternoon is to bring you up to date on the last 200 years of computing history and why we are where we are today.
+To talk about making first steps into learning about computer science, we'll take a look at some of the best languages for new learners available at the moment and I hope to give you lots of ideas for how to teach this subject when you get back to school.

-I don't want to spend any longer than necessary talking today, what I would like is to explain some things, have you tinker and explore and feel comfortable enough that you aren't just following a list of instructions but will begin to understand what it's all about.
+I don't want to spend any longer than necessary talking today, what I would like is to explain some things, then have you tinker and explore enough to feel comfortable that you aren't just following a list of instructions but beginning to understand what it's all about.

-We're going to play with some code, make some things, break some things and put them back together.
+We're going to play with some code, make some things, break some things (maybe on purpose and definitely by accident) and put then them back together.
 We'll make lots of mistakes, go down blind alleys and hopefully discover some stuff.
-I want you to be fiddling with code to see how it works, you can't break anything and the worst thing that can happen is that we have to scrap your program and type it in again.
-Sometimes that's not even a bad thing because doing the same thing in different ways is a good way to understand how something works.
+I want you to be fiddling with code, taking it apart to see how it works.
+You can't break anything and the worst thing that can happen is that we have to scrap your program and type it in again.
+No one will shout at you for getting something wrong.

-We'll understand what we are doing and figure together how to fix them.
 By making those mistakes you will get a better understanding of what is going on inside the mind of the computer and if something goes wrong it's not the end of the world, no one will die and no one will be eaten.
 It is normal for some of this to hurt your head to begin with but struggling with some of these concepts isn't anything to be frightened of but rather embraced.
 Programming (and understanding what is going on inside a computer) is a skill like any other.
-You don't have to be special to learn how to do it but it does take a little bit of time to get used to.
+You don't have to be special to learn how to do it but it does take a little bit of time and effort to get used to applying that skill.
+Most of the work is going to be inside your head, not typing keys on the keyboard.

+### Computers in Society

+Computers are usually portrayed

 The more approachable we feel technology is, the more we play with it, take them apart, tinker with them, the better we a sense of what's possible we have.